95th Training Division: Cold War

 The division was reactivated on 13 May 1947 at Oklahoma City as a reserve unit.

-However, it was not mobilized for any combat duties following World War II.
-In 1952, the division underwent reorganization, with the first change being the addition of the 291st Infantry Regiment of Tulsa, Oklahoma, from the 75th Infantry Division.
-The second change that year for the division was the withdrawal of assignment of the 377th Infantry Regiment from the 95th, which was transferred to the 75th Infantry Division.
-The 377th had headquartered in New Orleans, Louisiana since its activation after World War II.
+In 1952, it swapped infantry regiments with the 75th Infantry Division, adding the 291st of Tulsa, Oklahoma, and losing the 377th, which had been activated after World War II and headquartered in New Orleans, Louisiana.

-The year 1955 saw further changes to the division and more changes of assignment for subordinate elements.
-On 1 January 1955, the 291st Regiment was again assigned to the 75th Infantry Division from the 95th and was subsequently inactivated on 31 January 1955.
-On 30 January, the 377th Regiment was reassigned to the 95th from the 75th and its headquarters moved from New Orleans to Tulsa, Oklahoma.
-The same date saw the relocation of the 379th Regimental headquarters from Hot Springs, Arkansas where it had been since 1947, to Little Rock, Arkansas.
+On 1 January 1955, the 291st Regiment was sent back to the 75th Infantry Division; it would be inactivated 30 days later.
+On 30 January, the 377th Regiment was reassigned to the 95th and its headquarters moved from New Orleans to Tulsa.
+That same day, the headquarters of the 379th Regiment was moved from Hot Springs, Arkansas, where it had been since 1947, to Little Rock, Arkansas.

 US Army recruits in Basic Combat Training.

-On 1 April 1958 the 95th Infantry Division was redesignated as the 95th Division (Training) and a major reorganization of mission assignments was underway.
-Personnel trained for infantry combat, field artillery, military police and combat support roles were now to undergo re-training to enable them to train others.
-The division had a new role as one of the 13 Training Divisions in the Army Reserve.
-The same year the division's size increased as the 291st Regiment was reassigned again from the 75th and was redesignated as 291st Regiment (Advanced Individual Training).
-With the reorganization of the division all of the regiments were redesignated.
+On 1 April 1958, the 95th Infantry Division received a new designation—95th Division (Training)—and a new mission as one of the Army Reserve's 13 Training Divisions.
+Personnel trained for infantry combat, field artillery, military police and combat support roles were retrained to enable them to train others.
 The 95th Divisional Artillery became the 95th Regiment (Common Specialist Training) with headquarters at Shreveport, Louisiana.
 The 377th became the 377th Regiment (Basic Combat Training), as did the 378th and 379th, and all were reassigned new training sites.
+The division also once again added the 291st Regiment from the 75th; it was redesignated 291st Regiment (Advanced Individual Training).

 In 1966, the division received a distinctive unit insignia.